 - vision changes

-If you develop warning signs of a stroke or heart attack, contact your local emergency medical services (911) immediately.
+If you develop warning signs of a stroke or heart attack, call 911 or your local emergency number immediately.

 The warning signs for a heart attack include: